-- Section 1 explained the purpose of the document. - Section 2 provided the strategic context for the entire LGA. - Section 3 provided Council's 20 year vision. - Section 4 listed the priorities, policy directions and actions to deliver the 20 year vision. - Section 5 detailed the implementation, monitoring and reporting framework - Appendix comprised the Employment Lands Review and Update (August 2019)
+- Section 1 explained the purpose of the document. - Section 2 provided the strategic context for the entire LGA. - Section 3 provided Council's 20 year vision. - Section 4 listed the priorities, policy directions and actions to deliver the 20 year vision. - Section 5 detailed the implementation, monitoring and reporting framework - Appendix comprising the draft ELS Review and Update (August 2019)